albertodiaz/sendy-prestashop/README.md

 * AJAX powered sign up form
 * Sendy installation does not have to be on the same server
+* Verifies if cURL is setup
+* Allows the user to setup if a self-signed certificate is being used when communicating with Sendy

 Set up requirements
 -------------------